Google Local Pack: A step-by-step guide to getting ranked

 #4.
 Optimize your website for local search

-As we mentioned earlier, Google considers three factors in local rankings: relevance, distance, and prominence.
-This means that, firstly, for your website to rank high in Google local search results, it needs to be relevant (optimized) to a search query.
+As mentioned earlier, Google looks at three factors when reviewing local rankings: relevance, distance, and prominence.
+This means that, firstly, for your website to rank high in Google’s local search results, it needs to be relevant (optimized) to a search query.
 Your business must also be located near the user who is conducting the search.
 And finally, your business should be well-known to customers and have high authority both online and offline.

-Website optimization is all about relevance, the first factor that Google considers.
-To make your site relevant to a search query, you must optimize not only its content but also its technical health and link authority.
-Here’s how to do it:
+The first factor Google considers is relevance.
+To make your site relevant to search queries, optimize its content, technical health, and link authority.
+Here’s how:

 • Content optimization: Adding location modifiers to your semantic core is just the beginning.
 Your website should also include the name of the town, region, state, and district (if applicable) to associate it with a certain location.
-For examples and instructions, read our guide on SEO for bars and restaurants, where we explain how to do competitor research for collecting local keywords.
+For examples and instructions, read our guide on SEO for bars and restaurants, where we explain how to do competitor research to collect local keywords..

-• Website SEO health: The technical condition of your site is important for crawlability, speed, mobile-friendliness, security, etc. Technical problems, especially the ones you put on the backburner, can significantly impact your website’s rankings, so it’s recommended to run website audits regularly.
+• Website SEO health: The technical health of your site matters for crawlability, speed, mobile-friendliness, security, etc. Technical problems, especially if you ignore them, can damage your website’s rankings, so run website audits regularly.

 RUN A WEBSITE AUDIT